phildavis17/json_memoize/readme.md

     response = requests.get(f"https://wowthistakesforever.slow/arg-1={arg_1}&arg-2={arg_2}")
     return response.text
 ```
-If the function is called again with the same arguments, the resulting value will be retrieved from the cache.
+If the function is called again with the same arguments, the resulting value will be retrieved from the cache without executing the function.

 ### max_age
 If you don't want to keep data that's too old, you can set a max age.
 ```
 @memoize(max_age=600)
 def slow_api_call(arg_1:str, arg_2: str) -> str:
-    response = requests.get(f"https://wowthistakesforever.slow/arg-1={arg_1}&arg-2={arg_2}")
-    return response.text
+    ...
 ```
 The age of an entry is determined from the time it was first added to the cache.
 If the difference between that time and the current time exceeds the `max_age` value, the cached value will be overwritten with a fresh one.
 Entries that have exceeded `max_age` will not be written to disk.
 If `max_age` is not set, cache entries will not expire.
 **Note:** `max_age` is in seconds.
 Consider creating variables for measures of time that are inconvenient or unclear when written in seconds, e.g.: